 Tapping “Open in Instagram” will automatically copy your caption and open Instagram, with the photo or video ready to be customized.
 Here you can also crop and edit your content as needed.

-Now, tap Share and you’re all set!
-Your post will then be published to Instagram and you’ll be able to see it on your timeline.
+Then, tap Share and you’re all set!
+Your post will then be published on Instagram, and you’ll be able to see it on your timeline.

 Ready to start scheduling your Instagram posts?
 Get started with Buffer today

-With Buffer for Instagram, we’re excited to be giving you the power to manage your social media marketing from one central location, and we’re eager for you to have the tools you need to plan, track, and amplify your Instagram marketing.
+With Buffer for Instagram, we’re excited to give you the power to manage your social media marketing from one central location, and we’re eager for you to have the tools you need to plan, track, and amplify your Instagram marketing.
 Get started with a 14- day trial.